Publications in Technical Innovation, Energy Markets,and Regulatory Policy

 11. Nyangon, J., Deblauwe, H., Oster, C., Shin, S., Xu, J., Byrne, J., Taminiau, J., and Chajes, M. (2017).
 Measuring Urban Sustainability Through Common Indicators and Peer City Benchmarking: Assessing Sustainability Assets for Performance Improvement and Economic and Environmental Progress in Delaware.
 Report Prepared for the Delaware General Assembly.
 SSRN Online Journal.

 12. Alabbas, N.H. and Nyangon, J. (2016).
 Techno-Economic Modeling and Sensitivity Analysis of Costs and Benefits of Renewable Energy Transition.
-Report Prepared for the United States Association of Energy Economics (USAEE) Case Competition and the King Abdullah Petroleum Studies and Research Center (KAPSARC), 34th North American Conference, Tulsa, Oklahoma, October 24, 2016
+Report Prepared for the United States Association of Energy Economics (USAEE) Case Competition and the King Abdullah Petroleum Studies and Research Center (KAPSARC), 34th North American Conference, Tulsa, Oklahoma, October 24, 2016.
+Modeled using PLEXOS Energy Modeling SoftwareAwarded First Prize in Energy Economics & Engineering Systems Modeling.

 13. Alabbas, N.H. and Nyangon, J. (2016).
 Weather-Based Long-Term Electricity Demand Forecasting Model for Saudi Arabia: A Hybrid Approach Using End-Use and Econometric Methods for Comprehensive Demand Analysis.
 USAEE/IAEE Conference Proceeding.
 Tulsa, OK.
+Modeled using PLEXOS Energy Modeling Software.

 14. Taminiau, J., Nyangon, J., Attia, B., and Shin, S. (2016).
 Realizing Infrastructure-scale Finance in the Green Bond Market: Scoping Trends.
 Policy Brief Prepared for Foundation for Renewable Energy and Environment, New York, NY.